Last Updated on: December 6, 2022

-One of the most incredible and mesmerizing sights in Greece is the Ancient Agora of Athens, which once used to be the center for trade, commerce, and politics.
+One of Greece’s most incredible and mesmerizing sights is the Ancient Agora of Athens, which once used to be the center for trade, commerce, and politics.
 Today, situated in the heart of Athens, the Ancient Agora marks the architectural and cultural advancement of the early civilization of Athens.

 Ancient Agora is the exact place where the Athenian direct democracy took its root for the very first time.
-Today, this ancient site is one of the most popular tourist attractions in Athens; and people from throughout the world visiting it are left wonderstruck.
+Today, this ancient site is one of the most popular tourist attractions in Athens; people worldwide visiting it are left wonderstruck.

 They are astonished by the splendor of the building and remain as it truly reflects the culture, power, and glory of early Greeks.